neverbot/doom-paper/README.md

 ### Convert data

 Now we can convert the WAD files to JSON format.
-I've built the C++ `wad2json` tool that will take a WAD file and convert it to a JSON file.
+I've built the C++ [`wad2json` command line tool](./tools/wad2json/) that will take a WAD file and convert it to a JSON file.
 The tool is built with conan and make, so you need to build it first.

 ```bash
 cd tools/wad2json